Debian 11 bullseye: What is the trial version?

 If you are reading this post and are thinking of trying out Linux at some point, do not do it with the Debian distribution.

-It may be one of the most stable out there (dozens of other distributions use it as a base), but that doesn't mean it's easy.
-Almost everything your computer needs to work properly will need to be passed manually (graphics drivers, Wi-Fi, etc).
+It may be one of the most consistent on the market (used by dozens of other distributions) but that does not mean it is easy.
+Almost everything your computer needs to work properly will have to go through manually (graphics drivers, Wi-Fi, printers, etc.).

 Written by giorgos